Family: Shooting suspect 'lost his mind' after tour in Iraq

 “We have not talked for the past three weeks,” Bryan Santiago said.
 “That’s a bit unusual … I’m in shock.
 He was a serious person … He was a normal person.”

 Esteban Santiago was born in New Jersey but moved to Puerto Rico when he was 2, his brother said.
+He grew up in the southern coastal town of Penuelas before joining the Guard in 2007.

-Since returning from Iraq, he had also served in the Army Reserves and the Alaska National Guard in Fairbanks.
-He was serving as a combat engineer in the Guard prior to his discharge for “unsatisfactory performance,” said Lt.
+Since returning from Iraq, Santiago served in the Army Reserves and the Alaska National Guard in Anchorage.
+He was serving as a combat engineer in the Guard before his discharge for “unsatisfactory performance,” said Lt.
 Col. Candis Olmstead, a spokeswoman.
+His military rank upon discharge was E3, private 1st class, and he worked one weekend a month with an additional 15 days of training yearly, Olmstead said.

-She would not elaborate on his discharge.
+She would not elaborate on his discharge, but the Pentagon said he’d gone AWOL several times and was demoted and discharged.

+Still, he’d had some successes during his military career, being awarded a number of medals and commendations including the Iraq Campaign Medal and the Global War on Terrorism Service Medal.

 His uncle and aunt in New Jersey were trying to make sense of what they were hearing about Santiago after his arrest at the Fort Lauderdale airport.
+FBI agents arrived at their house to question them, and reporters swarmed around.

-Maria Ruiz told the Record that her nephew had recently become a father and was struggling with the role.
+Maria Ruiz told The Record that her nephew had recently become a father and was struggling.

-“It was like he lost his mind,” she said of his return from Iraq.
+“It was like he lost his mind,” she said in Spanish of his return from Iraq.
 “He said he saw things.”

-In Anchorage, police officers told reporters that they were interviewing people at an address for Santiago but wouldn’t give details and were keeping journalists away from the home.

-Santiago was involved in a number of minor court cases while in Alaska, including fines for not having proof of insurance and a criminal mischief case that led to a deferred sentence.
-His attorney, Max Holmquist, declined to discuss his client with an Associated Press reporter.
+Santiago was flying from Anchorage on a Delta flight and had checked only one piece of luggage, which contained the gun.

+Santiago was charged in a domestic violence case in January 2016, damaging a door when he forced his way into a bathroom at his girlfriend’s Anchorage home.
+The woman told officers he yelled at her to leave, strangled her and smacked her on the side of the head, according to charging documents.

+A month later municipal prosecutors said he violated the conditions of his release when officers found him at her home during a routine check.
+He told police he had lived there since he was released from custody the previous month.
+His Anchorage attorney, Max Holmquist, declined to discuss his client.

+Law enforcement officers were at the girlfriend’s home Friday afternoon, and officers guarding the property outside told a reporter who approached the home to step away.

-Danica Coto in San Juan, Puerto Rico, and Becky Bohrer in Anchorage, Alaska, contributed to this report.
+Danica Coto in San Juan, Puerto Rico; Becky Bohrer in Juneau, Alaska; Rachel D’Oro and Mark Thiessen in Anchorage, Alaska; and Lolita C. Baldor and Eric Tucker in Washington contributed to this report.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.

-Note: This story has been corrected to show Santiago served in the Alaska National Guard in Anchorage, not Fairbanks, per new information from the Guard.